Best Law Firms Ranked By Best Lawyers USA 2025 - Best Rated Personal Injury Lawyers

 Food Poisoning

 Food poisoning is common during the Thanksgiving season.
-If the raw turkey is handled improperly, it can cause family and friends to become ill after consumption.
+If raw turkey is handled improperly, it can cause family and friends to become ill after consumption.
 Raw poultry is a hotbed for bacteria, leading to serious consequences such as salmonella poisoning.

 Call an Experienced Accident Attorney!